Aiming for the top grades at A-level? Here are some tips on how to get them

 Reach out to others if you hit trouble as well.
 “Your teachers and peers should be the first port of call if you get stuck,” says DPLSK.
 “If they can't help you then forums are quite useful.”

-As well as seeing how your knowledge measures up against past papers, you might consider looking up examiners' reports, where they set out what they're looking for in exam answers – then you can find any gaps in your understanding and fix them.
+As well as seeing how your knowledge measures up against past papers, you might consider looking up examiners' reports, where you can read exactly what’s required from specific exam answers.
+Once again, this is helpful for finding gaps in your understanding so you can fix them.

 Stop and breathe

 Quantity doesn't equal quality.
 One of the most helpful revision techniques is to recognise that revision sucks and to stop doing it on a regular basis.
-“Your concentration will drop after about an hour straight, so revise in short bursts, taking breaks to watch TV, play games etc in between,” says TSR Member Dark White.
+“Your concentration will drop after about an hour straight, so revise in short bursts, taking breaks to watch TV, play games and so on,” says TSR member Dark White.

 You could even revise on the sly, by listening to business podcasts or watching TED talks, to get wider subject knowledge without hitting the books.